Shimmy-Hashim/Portfolio/README.md

 * Wrote a program that created a large number of data for their SQL Database in a development environment with minimal user input.

 ### Freelance
-* Provided a Google App Script to facilitate their inventory management, which in turn allowed them to stop using an online service that cost them a monthly fee.
+* Assisted a comapany by providing a Google App Script to facilitate their inventory management, which in turn allowed them to stop using an online service that cost them a monthly fee.

 ## Personal Projects